 - Further information

-International Journal of Christian Education adheres to a rigorous double-blind reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.
+International Journal of Christian Education adheres to a rigorous double-anonymize reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.

 Please supply any personal acknowledgements separately to the main text to facilitate anonymous peer review.